wqking/jsonpp/readme.md

 Apache License, Version 2.0

-<a id="mdtoc_c77a4649"></a>
+<a id="mdtoc_48c15a2e"></a>
-### Version 0.1.0-beta
+### Version 1.0.0-RC

-The project is under working in progress and near the first release.
+The project is in release candidate stage and near the first release.
-The first stable release will be v1.0.0.

-To put the library to first release, we need to,
-1. Add more tests.
-2. Complete the documentations.
+I will do more tests, code review, and gather feedbacks.
+After there is no critical bugs or serious design flaw, I will release the first version.

 You are welcome to try the project and give feedback.
 Your participation will help to make the development faster and better.